imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-06-19-4-manipulations-tactics-narcissist-use-to-make-you-feel-crazy.md

 ## 2. Projection

-when dealing with a person with NPD be aware of projection.
+When dealing with a person with NPD be aware of projection.
 This tactic is when the abuser will project onto you who they actually are and how they think.

 For example when you are having a conversation or most likely and argument with the abusive party.
-And he starts to tell you how selfish you are or that you don't care about him or that he is absolutely sure you are cheating on him.
+And he starts to tell you how selfish you are; or that you don't care about him; or that he is absolutely sure you are cheating on him.
 That is purely a projection of the things he is capable of doing or already doing.

 Because you are a normal functioning person you wonder why he is thinking this about you.
 So, you try to change and convince him you are not this person by being less selfish and catering more to his needs and showing him even more that you care about him by not arguing or hiding your feelings.
 You may start to not go out with friends because he is saying you are cheating on him.
 You start to change and twist yourself to prove you are a good person when all the while the person he was talking about was never you.
 It was his projection of himself onto you.